Imtiajrex/appflared/packages/appflare/cli/README.md

 - **build**: entrypoint defined in [packages/appflare/cli/index.ts](packages/appflare/cli/index.ts).
 Generates all artifacts into the configured `outDir` and optionally emits compiled output.
   - `-c, --config <path>`: path to the config file (defaults to `appflare.config.ts`).
   - `--emit`: after generation, run `bunx tsc` with a temporary tsconfig to emit JS and .d.ts into `outDir/dist`.
+  - `-w, --watch`: keep the process alive, watch for file changes (excluding `outDir`/`node_modules`/build artifacts), and rerun the build.
+Recomputes watched paths when the config changes.

 ### Config shape